If a Tree Falls...

 Reforestation:

-Myanmar, Ecuador, South Sudan, Malawi, the DR Congo, Nepal, Nigeria
+Myanmar, Ecuador, South Sudan, Malawi, the DR Congo, Nepal, Borneo

-If a Tree Falls… Ecu reforestation through its partners in Asia, Africa and the Americas.
+If a Tree Falls… enables reforestation through NCP partners in Asia, Africa and the Americas.
 We provide the funding, they provide the expertise, tree nurseries and community connections.

-In Myanmar, we work with communities in the cyclone-prone SW delta to plant trees in any available space, and NCP partner and trekking guide Saw Jimmy Zan (right) works to reforest badly deforested hill areas of Central Burma.
+In Myanmar, we work with communities in the cyclone-prone SW delta to plant trees in any available space, and NCP partner and trekking guide Saw Jimmy Zan (right) works to reforest badly deforested hill areas.
 He’ll plant 10,000 trees this year with our support.
 Of this reforestation site he says, "When I come here, this is my paradise."

 We have started working with our partner in Nepal, the anti-trafficking organization Shakti Samuha, to initiate reforestation done by women's groups.
 “Climate change leads to migration which leads to insecurity and vulnerability for girls and women to be trafficked,” Shakti leaders told us.